nextflow-io/nextflow/docs/process.md

 ```

 :::{note}
 In general, multiple input channels should be used to process *combinations* of different inputs, using the `each` qualifier or value channels.
-Having multiple queue channels as inputs is equivalent to using the `merge` operator, which is not recommended as it may lead to inputs being combined in a non-deterministic way.
+Having multiple queue channels as inputs is equivalent to using the {ref}`operator-merge` operator, which is not recommended as it may lead to {ref}`non-deterministic process inputs <cache-nondeterministic-inputs>`.
 :::

 See also: {ref}`channel-types`.